xtreme-sameer-vohra/kubernetes-the-hard-way/docs/13-configure-pod-networking.md

 ### Deploy Weave Network

 Deploy weave network.
-Run only once on the `master` node.
+Run only once on the `master-1` node.
 You will see a warning, but this is OK.

 [//]: # (host:master-1)

+On `master-1`

 ```bash
 kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"